Install the Comply module

 :latestand it updates automatically when a new version is released.
 Make sure you are always running the latest version of Comply if you intend to use the

 :latestkeyword to update the Comply module.
-To install a specific version of the module that does not update automatically, specify the version number as a string.Important: If you choose a specific version of the module, it MUST be the same as the Comply version.
-For example, version 2.2.2 of the module must be installed for Comply 2.2.2.Note: When configuring the Comply module for macOS, the
+To install a specific version of the module that does not update automatically, specify the version number as a string.Important: If you choose a specific version of the module, it must be the same as the Comply version.
+For example, version 2.3.0 of the module must be installed for Comply 2.3.0.Note: When configuring the Comply module for macOS or CentOS 8, you must set the

-manage_javaparameter must be set to false as the management of Java is not supported on Mac OS X.
+manage_javaparameter to false because the management of Java is not supported.

 SSH into your PE primary server and deploy the